johnsonjacob/ece522r_w19_lab1/README.md

 - [ ] Point a web browser to `http://localhost:8080/page.html` and the webpage should show.
 - [ ] If you request a file does not exist (e.g. `http://localhost:8080/fdfasd.html`), a proper error message is returned (`HTTP/1.1 404 File Not Found`)
 - [ ] Provide a command line option to change the port that your server is running on

+## Testing

+To test your server, use a web browser to to request a file.
+For the example files I gave you, you would enter `http://localhost:8080/page.html`.
+The web browser will take care of creating an HTTP GET request for the page and send it to your server.

+## Grading

+See Testing section.

 ## Resources